sf-master/record-replay-documentation/docs/tcpa-capture.md

 # TCPA Capture

-We are capturing the TCPA added to the forms automatically using a unique identifier for the element containing TCPA Disclosure.
+TCPA disclosure refers to the message displayed to users regarding consent for communications.
+This solution automatically captures the TCPA disclosure text from forms using a unique identifier, ensuring it is recorded and processed without manual effort.

 ---